 All units are expressed in the native token unit.
 The result of the fee calculation is then converted to the feeToken unit using the feeScalingFactor and feeNormalizationFactor.

 The gas units consider a fixed amount of gas (fixedGas) and a variable amount of gas (gasLimit).
 Allowing fixed costs caters for gas overheads which may be outside the scope of the on chain execution, such as calldata fees.
-This also allows repayment to be reduce when execution is cheaper than expected (such as when an inner call fails without reverting the top-level transaction), while still repaying the bundler.
+This also allows repayment to be reduced when execution is cheaper than expected (such as when an inner call fails without reverting the top-level transaction), while still repaying the bundler.

 The expected gas repayment is calculated as follows: